mbmccormick/mbmccormick.github.io/_posts/2010-07-01-install-hamachi-vpn-on-the-pogoplug-usb-device.md

-For some reason the Nokia N770 build of the Hamachi client has a tendency to fall asleep, after which the device won’t be reachable over the Hamachi network.
+For some reason the Nokia N770 build of the Hamachi client has a tendency to fall asleep, after which the device won't be reachable over the Hamachi network.
 To avoid this, we need to create the Hamachi config file like this:

 You can set this setting to any value, in seconds, or 0 to disable it.
-When finished, save the file and exit vi by pressing the escape key, then “wq” and hit enter.
-Once you’ve saved the file restart the Hamachi service.
+When finished, save the file and exit vi by pressing the escape key, then "wq" and hit enter.
+Once you've saved the file restart the Hamachi service.
 Lastly, we need to create a startup script to keep execute the Hamachi script when our PogoPlug device boots up.
 Execute the following lines: